karanja-simon/blog/psr.md

 ---
 ##### Disclaimer
-I am no authority on Agĩkũyũ people or thier culture, therefore some of the proverbs may have typos that occured during the data entry.
-If it's the case, please suggest an edit by sending the errorneous entry and the correction to my email.
-As indicated above, the work is ongoing to have the proverbs accented, as this was missing on the source material.
+ I am no authority on Agĩkũyũ people or their culture, therefore some of the proverbs may have typos that may or may not have occurred during the data entry.
+If it's the case, please suggest an edit by sending the erroneous entry and the correction to the email: admin@skdev.work.
+Since the work is ongoing, the entry may not be complete or some of the proverbs may not have been accented.
+Please bear with me as I continue updating the work.

 ##### References